-- Platform That Harnesses the Power of Web Socialization.
+• Platform That Harnesses the Power of Web Socialization.
 We believe that our membership base will continue to grow and that our platform will be an increasingly powerful tool to enable our members to leverage their connections and shared information for the collective benefit of all of the participants on our platform.
-We believe that we are the first online professional network to focus on the diversity recruitment sector. - Large and Diverse Membership Base.
-We believe that iHispano.com is the largest United States online professional network catering to Hispanic-American professionals based on the number of members, visits and unique visitors to the website, and AMightyRiver.com, which we believe is a leading online professional network focused on African-Americans based on the number of visits and unique visitors to the website.
-We believe AMightyRiver.com has more members and receives more visits and unique visitors than any other online diversity recruitment network dedicated to African-Americans.
-In the first quarter of 2012, AMightyRiver.com had over 600,000 unique visitors and 700,000 visits.
-The size and growth of our member base allows our members to expand their professional connections and provides employers and advertisers with a wider audience with which to enhance their brands, identify and recruit talent to satisfy hiring needs and market products and services. - Relationships with Strategic Partners.
+We believe that we are the first online professional network to focus on the diversity recruitment sector.

+- Relationships with Strategic Partners.
 We believe that our relationships with strategic partners are difficult to replicate and give us a competitive advantage in the networking opportunities, career tools and resources we can offer to our members, as well as the diverse audiences we can access for employers and advertisers. - Relationships with Professional Organizations.
 Our team has experience working with multicultural professional organizations.